Political Science Courses

 315 Politics in the Media (4)

 Explores recurring themes in studies of the mass media, including the interplay between news producers, consumers, and politicians.
 Students will examine the role of mass media within a democracy, the media’s effects on the citizens who consume it, and how the economic needs of news producers shape their product.
 Prerequisites: POLS 111 or 112.
-Offered on demand.
+Offered fall of odd-numbered years.

 318 Germany in a Changing World (4)

 This study away course, taught for three weeks in Berlin, provides an introduction to German politics over the last 70 years.
 It relates the historical developments in Germany to international developments over the same time, focusing on political development of Berlin.
 Class discussions are complemented with excursions and guest lectures.
-Offered summer of even- numbered years.
+Offered intermittently.

-This course provides an overview of canonical theoretical works in democratic political thought.
+This course provides an overview of canonical theoretical work in democratic political thought.
 Students will explore different ways of conceptualizing democracy, the role of citizens in establishing the legitimacy of a democracy, basic issues of citizen participation within democracies, and the centrality of rights in establishing and maintaining democratic regimes.
+Offered spring of odd numbered years.

 321 Politics and Literature of Latin America (4)

 Focuses on readings from the political writings of selected Latin American thinkers.
 Students analyze writings that range in time from the Spanish Conquest to the present, providing a historical overview of the development of the political thought in Latin America.
-Offered spring of even-numbered years.
+Offered intermittently.

 Examines the structure and function of law making in Congress and the state legislatures, including consideration of such topics as committees, representation, policy making, leadership, and interest group influence.
 Also examines the impact of Congress and state legislatures on vital issues of public policy ranging from foreign policy to urban policy, or from taxation to energy policy.
 The role of party politics and campaigns in the legislative process are also considered.
-Offered intermittently.
+Offered fall of odd- numbered years.

 343 Public Administration (4)